sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-excel-restructure.md

 3. Standardizing column names.
 4. Adding a **Financial Year** column where required.
 5. Appending all records into one master dataset.
-6. Delivering:

-   * A cleaned Excel workbook.
-   * A consolidated master table.
-   * Year-wise sorted data.
-   * Pivot-ready format.
-   * Optional Power Query solution for future refreshes.
+6. Delivering a cleaned Excel workbook, a consolidated master table, year-wise sorted data, a pivot-ready format, and an optional Power Query solution for future refreshes.

 ---